dcSpark/adalib/docs/docs/Connectors/index.md

 # Connectors

-Connectors are what Solib uses to communicate with all the different wallets it supports.
+Connectors are what Adalib uses to communicate with all the different wallets it supports.

 ## Current Connectors